fkarg/fkarg.github.io/drafts/simulacra.md

 with a big focus on renewable energy.
 The latest thing your group managed to do is to write a proposal forbidding your university to continue investing in non-renewable energies any further.
-This proposal is now discussed in the highest committe.
+This proposal is now discussed in the highest committee.
 During the discussion, someone mentions that this would effectively forbid the university to repair an university hospital gas power plant.
 Not just them, but also buying new fuel for the emergency generators.
 Instead of backing down, you double down: _it's overdue_, and _it's their